baliyanvinay/Python-Basics/README.md

 <b>Insight:</b> Lists and Tuples are ordered sequences while sets are not.
 Because sets store the values in form of hash keys.

 # Function Parameters
 1. Every parameter after default parameter in a function defination must be a default parameter.
+Same principle goes with named argument.
 2.

 ------------------------------------------------------------------------------------------------------------------------------------------------------